kmehltretter82/frama-c-linux/README.md

 that corpus from 3/12 to 12/12 typed.
 The v2 corpus adds all six hyp sources that Kbuild compiles in both VHE and nVHE contexts.
 The runner selects each exact command and isolates it in a one-entry compilation database; all 24 target analyses across 18 distinct source files reach a typed AST.
-The next work expands across the remaining KVM files and adds architecture-boundary models, bounded semantic scenarios, and historical bug replays.
+The v3 corpus expands this to the complete pinned Kbuild inventory: 75/75 command contexts across all 69 ARM64 KVM C files type from unmodified sources.
+Two focused fixes add GCC 15 counted-by fallback typing and permit ordinary local objects named like standard function-like macros.
+This is a frontend milestone, not a new Linux bug finding.
+The next work adds architecture-boundary models, bounded semantic scenarios, and historical KVM bug replays.

 ## Linux kernel checks